KieniL/kerberos_slackware/README.md

 there are two hosts (kerberos and ssh which can contain multiple servers) both hosts are grouped to a slackware group to only have to set the variables once
 # Usage
-ansible-playbook -i inventory main.yml
+ansible-playbook -i inventory main.yml -K

-to only run the playbooks against a specific hostgroup: ansible-playbook -i inventory --limit ssh main.yml ansible-playbook -i inventory --limit kerberos main.yml
+to only run the playbooks against a specific hostgroup: ansible-playbook -i inventory --limit ssh main.yml -K ansible-playbook -i inventory --limit kerberos main.yml -K

+-K means the sudo password on the control machine
 # Kerberos
 An ansible galaxy role was generated to handle installation and configuration

 From https://karellen.blogspot.com/2014/03/mit-kerberos-for-slackware.html I found that the configure should have some parameters

+It installs haveged to have more entropy for randomize data in kerberos

+You can see the entropy with this command: cat /proc/sys/kernel/random/entropy_avail